-to guidelines provided by Taleemabad, the number of replacement control schools were observed to be higher due to two reasons.
-Firstly, when a treatment school dropped after baseline then nearby control school(s) were also introduced as replacements in addition to a treatment school.
+Based on the guidelines provided by Taleemabad, the number of replacement control schools were observed to be higher due to two main reasons.
+Firstly, when a treatment school dropped after baseline then it is likely that more than one nearby control school was introduced as a replacement for that treatment school.
 Secondly, ambiguous school names in the endline datasets which could not be corrected were consequently renamed as “unknown” and added to the control group.

 Furthermore, three schools initially enrolled in the treatment group withdrew from the Taleemabad program after baseline but agreed to undergo the endline assessment.
-Hence, during analysis by the CERP team, their treatment status was changed to “control” for both baseline and endline.
+Hence, during analysis by the CERP team, their treatment status was preserved as “control” for both baseline and endline.

 In the full sample, there are 97 unique schools, out of which 33 are treatment schools and 64 are control schools.
-The truncated sample, which consists of Consistent schools (i.e. schools present at both baseline and endline) only, contains 21 treatment schools and 21 control schools.
+The truncated sample, which consists of only Consistent schools (i.e. schools present at both baseline and endline), contains 21 treatment schools and 21 control schools.

 3.2.
 Balance Test